-DELTAS2010 brought together a select delegation representing governments, NGOs, and the science and engineering community from across the globe, along with local and regional authorities on the world's great deltas.
+DELTAS2010 brought together a select delegation representing governments, non-governmental organizations (NGOs) and the science and engineering community from across the globe, along with local and regional authorities on the world's great deltas.

-America's Energy Coast (AEC) Initiative, brings together leaders in industry, the national environmental and conservation community, academia, and major coastal interests from the four energy-producing states of Texas, Louisiana, Mississippi and Alabama.
-The purpose of the initiative is to develop common solutions to ensure a sustainable coastal environment and the activities that take place there, so critical to the energy and economic security of the United States.
-Check out the America's Energy Coast Video.
+America's Energy Coast (AEC) Initiative, brings together leaders in industry, the national environmental and conservation community, academia and major coastal interests from the four energy-producing states of Texas, Louisiana, Mississippi and Alabama.
+The purpose of the initiative is to develop common solutions to ensure a sustainable coastal environment and the activities that take place there that are so critical to the energy and economic security of the United States.

 The land loss video below is based on USGS National Wetlands Research Center data and the coastal land loss map shows predicted land loss from 1932 until 2050.